Students in F-1 status on OPT need these documents to re-enter the U.S.:

 - No Employment Upon Return

-If you have no employment to return to, an officer can legally refuse your entry to the U.S. If you need to travel abroad, we recommend that you carry with you proof that they are looking for employment (e.g., interview offers, registration to attend a career fair, etc.).
-Additionally, students who have exceeded the 90 days of unemployment are not considered to be maintaining status and might be denied re-entry into the U.S.
+If you have no employment to return to, an officer can legally refuse your entry to the U.S. If you need to travel abroad, we recommend that you carry with you proof that you are looking for employment (e.g., interview offers, registration to attend a career fair, etc.).
+Additionally, students who have exceeded the 90 days of OPT unemployment are not considered to be maintaining status and might be denied re-entry into the U.S.

 - Change of Status Filed /H-1B Pending /Green-card Application Pending